About the Artist

 1964:

-In January, Gottlieb joins the Marlborough Gallery.
-John Bauer, director at the Whitney, first approaches Gottlieb regarding a major retrospective.
-This will lead to many discussions, joined by the director of the Guggenheim Museum and resulting in a major retrospective exhibition in 1968.
+Gottlieb moves his New York City studio to the former studio of Sam Francis at 940 Broadway and 22nd Street in September.
+John Bauer, Director of the Whitney Museum, first approaches Gottlieb in December regarding a major retrospective exhibition.
+This leads to a series of discussions, joined by the Director of the Guggenheim Museum, resulting in a major retrospective exhibition on view at both museums simultaneously in 1968.

 1966: